 1. Technical malfunctions

 Although the heat pump applies fundamental physics to move air into your home and cold air out, it comprises multiple complex components with moving parts.
-These parts can malfunction because of technical failures.
+These parts can malfunction because of technical failures that cause the heat pump to keep on going to defrost cycle.
 For example, if the reversing valve is stuck, the heat pump can malfunction, potentially freezing.

 Damaged or poorly functioning fan motors are another technical malfunction that may eventually cause ice buildup on the condenser outside the house.
 When the fans are damaged, they cannot draw sufficient air into the heat pump.
 This can reduce the amount of heat inside the heat pump, resulting in icing.